Behaviour

 Student safety is paramount at Erasmus Darwin Academy, and all students are informed about what they should do to keep safe.
 Allegations of bullying are attended to as a matter of high priority, involving parents and the students themselves in immediate action to deal with such problems.
 Students can access support themselves on any matter, and we have a dedicated pastoral team to support them.

-We are committed to promoting E-Safety, and this is explicitly taught in ICT and PSHE lessons.
+We are committed to promoting E-Safety, and this is explicitly taught in ICT and PD lessons.
 The Academy’s IT network is monitored by Safeguarding software, and we receive detailed reports if any misuse of our network or the internet occurs.
 We always act on concerns, and keep parents informed.

 The EDA Way